 #6 Coffee City: Cincinnati, OH

 There's a good chance most people don't find Cincinnati synonymous with coffee.
 When Clever asked 1,000 people to list their top five coffee scenes around the country, The Queen City only made the list for 3% of respondents.
 Given that, it's surprising to learn that Cincy is home to 20% more coffee shops per capita than average and hosts the Midwest's premier annual coffee event.
 The Cincinnati Coffee Festival is a two-day extravaganza where thousands of attendees can sample artisanal roasts from around the country, including local favorites Deeper Roots Coffee and Seven Hills Coffee Roasters.

 #7 Coffee City: Washington, DC

-Washington, DC is well on its way to becoming the nation's capital of coffee, with over 2x as many coffee shops per capita than the average cities in the study.
+Washington, DC is well on its way to becoming the nation's capital of coffee, with more than two times as many coffee shops per capita than the average city in the study.
 With no shortage of monuments, museums, or mocha, Washington DC has been a city for coffee aficionados ever since John Adams denounced tea as "unpatriotic" way back in 1774.
 With such a vibrant coffee culture, it's no wonder 16.7% of Americans consider D.C. as one of the top five coffee scenes in the country.

 #8 Coffee City: Philadelphia, PA